 – – John V.Saraceno, Trinity Associates

-Anderson Avenue, Bronx, NY – Recipient of Supportive Housing Network of NY 2014 Residence of the Year Award
+Anderson Ave., Bronx, NY, Supportive Housing Network of NY 2014 Residence of the Year

 This project involved the repurposing of an historic mill building, and construction of a new building for new apartments and a new community facility — all while preserving the historic exterior facade of the mill.
 The original old building was collapsing, so before any repurposing could take place, Sisca had to erect structural steel on the outside of the mill to prevent it from moving.
 The second phase was to erect an entirely new structural steel skeleton system inside the mill to permanently stabilize the building, and to support a rooftop solar array, so the building could become home to dozens of families.
 A glass breezeway was constructed to link the old with the new.